WHAT DO YOU KNOW ABOUT THE ELECTRIC COMPANY BUILT INTO YOUR COLLAGEN?

 It has to due with shear numbers and the species of bacteria in our gut.
 There is a particular flora that produces adiposity and obesity in humans.
 These bacteria make something called FIAF (Fasting induced adipose factor) that control this process.
 FIAF blocks lipoprotein lipase (LPL) in fat cells.
 LPL allows us to convert dietary free fatty acids made from beta oxidation of a ketogenic diet and it carries these FFA to mitochondria where massive amounts of protons are spit out from mitochondria.
 The FFA’s undergo beta oxidation to deliver a substantial amount of electrons to the inner mitochondrial membrane to maintain the redox potential to allow for proton creation.

 NON GEEKS: Electrons carry a negative charge and have the dual ability of storing massless energy and information.
 Protons have a positive charge and are a source of mass containing energy and information.
 Protons are ideal particles in distributing that potential energy throughout water bound to collagen in all tissues in our body.
 Electrons can be moved via semiconduction or through optical transmission because electrons can also be photons.
 This is how the human brain initially fueled its own massive energy needs thermodynamically.
 FFA are normally carried in lipoproteins in our blood (think cholesterol lipoproteins) and they deposit them into neutral fats that are stored in adipocytes.
 FFA are the best source of protons in the animal kingdom.
-Sunlight is the best source of electrons.
+Sunlight is the best source for exciting electrons contained in foods.
 The Earth’s magnetic field is another source of electrons.
 Protons carry more potential energy and information from our environment that can be used and distributed across a biologic system to drive development from environmental pressures.
-Photons and electrons both carry information and energy but differ substantially in how they do it.
+Photons and electrons both carry information (OAM) and energy but differ substantially in how they do it.
 This is a big thermodynamic clue why life is organized the way it is.

 PHYSICS GEEKS AND INTERESTED BIOLOGY GEEKS: electrons differ in 2 respects: energy and spin.
 Life’s semiconductors use both features to decipher what is going on in our world.